tanfiona/CausalTextMining_Lit/README.md

 # CausalLiterature
 This repository documents and summarizes publications relevant to the extraction of causal relations from text.
 We split publications into four categories: (1) Methodology, (2) Dataset, (3) Survey, and (4) Theory.
+Pull requests or suggestions are welcome.

 ### 1. Methodology
 | Title | Author(s) | Year | Summary | Links |